 Top five dogs NOT suitable for families.

-Dogs are firm favourites as family pets.
+.
 They offer companionship, opportunities for exercise, and also help teach children about responsibility when it comes to feeding them (or picking up poop!).
-Some breeds are great when it comes to being around kids, and some are totally unsuitable.
-Of course, what contributes most to aggression in dogs is ill-treatment at the hands of their owners.
-Bad humans create "bad" dogs.
+Some breeds are great when it comes to being around kids

 Don’t blame the dog, though.
 Very often aggressive traits have been bred into specific breeds, or poor breeding lines have resulted in negative traits persisting.
 Previously badly handled or mistreated dogs are also not easy to rehabilitate.
 Also, kids need to be taught how to respect animals, and handle them properly.
 Many dog owners with kids have also had these breeds listed and experienced no issues whatsoever.
 Any dog which has been the victim of abuse may react defensively or aggressively.

 Finally, your child's friends need to be told and shown how to handle (or avoid handling) the dog.
 Sometimes it is not the child but someone outside the family who provokes defensive behaviour